Intend to Work as a Contractor? Get Familiar with IR35!

 • Maximum 50 employees or less

-• Balance sheet with total of balance £5.1m
+• A balance sheet with a total of balance £5.1m

-• Private and public companies will be accountable to identify the status of contractors.
+• Private and public companies will be accountable for identifying the status of contractors.

-• Small business with turnover that is less than £10.2 does not come under these rules.
+• Small businesses with turnover that is less than £10.2 does not come under these rules.

-• If the contractor is under Inside IR35, the company will do the compulsory deduction from salary.
+• If the contractor is under Inside IR35, the company will make the compulsory deduction from salary.

 For the contractors, being inside IR35 means that your earnings become less.
 You might think about seeking solutions to this problem.

-In Conclusion, we can say that under the new rules IR35 Private sector, there is no escape left for the contractors to avoid taxes and national insurance.
+In Conclusion, we can say that under the new rules of the IR35 Private sector, there is no escape left for the contractors to avoid taxes and national insurance.
 This will surely prove to be advantageous for the Government.
-The contractors need the smart advisory to save their earnings from going low.
+The contractors need the smart advisories to save their earnings from going low.

 Request A Callback